 Pooled safety data evaluation

-The safety of ADYNOVATE was evaluated in patients (children and adults) with severe hemophilia A who received at least 1 dose of ADYNOVATE in 3 completed, multicenter, prospective, open-label clinical studies and 4 ongoing clinical studies.1
+The safety of ADYNOVATE was evaluated in patients (children and adults) (N=365) with severe hemophilia A who received at least 1 dose of ADYNOVATE in 6 completed multicenter, prospective, open-label clinical studies and 1 ongoing clinical study.

 Additional immunogenicity evaluations

-- 13 patients who tested negative at screening developed transient antibodies against factor VIII (n=6) or PEG-FVIII (n=8) at 1 or 2 consecutive study visits1
+• 24 patients who tested negative at screening developed transient antibodies against factor VIII (n=10) or PEG-FVIII (n=16) and/or PEG (n=3) at 1 or 2 consecutive study visits1

 SELECTED IMPORTANT RISK INFORMATION